Media in Toronto

 A production control room in Toronto's Rogers Studios for City and Omni Television.
 Both are subsidiaries of Rogers Media.

 The media in Toronto encompasses a wide range of television and radio stations, as well as digital and print media outlets.
 These media platforms either service the entire city or are cater to a specific neighbourhood or community within Toronto.
 Additionally, several media outlets from Toronto extend their services to cover the Greater Toronto Area and the Golden Horseshoe region.
 While most media outlets in Toronto cater to local or regional audiences, there are also several national media outlets based in the city that distribute their services across Canada and caters to a national audience.

-Toronto is the largest mass media market in Canada, and the fourth-largest market in North America, behind New York City, Los Angeles and Chicago.
+Toronto is the largest mass media market in Canada, and the third-largest market in North America, behind Chicago.
 As a result, several Canadian media companies and conglomerates are based in Toronto.